(Photo credit: Scott-Adobe Stock)

 Fire Codes — California Is Leading the Way

-“California’s Office of the State Fire Marshal (OSFM) manages the Building Materials Listing Program which is an online database that includes many materials, like roof coverings, fire resistive wall and ceiling-floor assemblies, wall finish materials, fire and non-fire related hardware, insulating products, fire doors, fire dampers, and electrical appliances and devices.
-Product manufacturers are required to pass rigorous testing conducted through laboratories accredited by the State Fire Marshal in order for their products to be added to the program.”
+“California’s Office of the State Fire Marshal (OSFM) manages the Building Materials Listing Program.
+This online database includes many materials, like roof coverings, fire resistive wall and ceiling-floor assemblies, wall finish materials, fire and non-fire related hardware, insulating products, fire doors, fire dampers, and electrical appliances and devices.

-As has been noted in a previous article in this space, “Brick is a safer building material than others for a very simple reason.
+As a previous article in this space notes, “Brick is a safer building material than others for a very simple reason.
 With its main component being clay, brick can withstand heat over 2,000 degrees Fahrenheit, depending on its composition and purpose.
-It's classified as a non-combustible material, meaning it can serve to both resist and contain fire.”
+It’s a non-combustible material, meaning it can serve to both resist and contain fire.”

 Precious Time

-Whether it is due to natural disasters such as hurricanes, tornadoes or lightning which result in piles of debris and “live wires” from downed power lines, or human errors such as improperly extinguished campfires in drought-prone areas, wildfires will continue to be a threat to animals, humans and their possessions.
+Regardless of cause, wildfires will continue to be a threat to animals, humans and their possessions.
 Brick construction can provide fire resistance and precious time for professional response.